 I looked after him happily for the next few years.

 Eventually, after months and months of begging at the age of 13, my parents let me get my first tropical tank.
 I kept it alongside Fred in my room.
-It housed basic tropical fish, Neons, Guppies, Platies, that sort of thing, until my next door neighbor, unfortunately, lost her husband.
+It housed basic tropical fish, Neons, Guppies, Platies, that sort of thing, until my next door neighbour, unfortunately, lost her husband.
 He also kept tropical fish, but his were a little more exotic than mine, mainly Angelfish.

 From the Angels I went on to Cichlids and Rams, from them I went on to Discus.
 At the time I had mt Discus tank, I was lucky enough to be working for my Dad, and he allowed me to keep the tank in our shared office, the tank was too big for my little flat.